damphyr/gaudi/doc/EXTENDING.md

 There is a clear definition of the extension point (e.g. Gaudi::PlatformOperations) and the extension will be a module implementing an interface and sometimes following a naming convention.

 There is one case where if the defaults don't work, you should replace the code and that is the Gaudi::StandardPaths module.
 This module encapsulates the directory structure for the sources.
 Consequently, if you like to arrange your files differently you will have to replace it.
+You will find the Gaudi::StandardPaths module in the custom/helpers/paths.rb file.

 ##Integrating custom code